 On the evening of February 4, soldiers in funny-looking uniforms appeared at Bilibid.
 The windows of the buildings were boarded up and soldiers broke into the building to see what was behind the boarded-up windows.
 It was at 6:00 P.M., that a wooden shutter on one of the walls was knocked down by a rifle butt.
 As it turned out, it was the Americans who had completely surrounded the prison and had been trying to get in to see what was inside.
 At first, the POWs thought the soldiers were Germans because of their helmets and uniforms.
 It was only when the soldiers spoke to them in English that the POWs knew that they had been liberated.

 The POWs remained in the prison since the possibility existed that the Japanese may attempt to retake the prison.
 The 37th Infantry Division from Ohio came to the compound and visited the POWs.
 They were followed by 148th Infantry, 7th Division.
 The Americans gave their cigarettes and K rations to the former POWs and seemed unable to do enough for them.
-They even gave the former POWs their whiskey, beer, and cigars that the Filipinos had given them.
+They even gave the former POWs the whiskey, beer, and cigars that the Filipinos had given them.
 At 9:00 P.M. on February 5, there was gunfire on three sides of the prison so the decision was made to move the former POWs to the Ang Tibay shoe factory on the outskirts of Manila.
-The members of the 148th Infantry carried POWs out on litters and they were evacuated in ambulances and on jeeps.
+The members of the 148th Infantry carried POWs out on litters and they were evacuated in ambulances and in jeeps.
 The soldiers also helped the weak onto trucks and made sure that all the POWs were out of Bilibid.
 This was completed by 11:35 P.M.
 After they were moved to a brewery, the men drank beer.

 On February 6, the former POWs were ordered back to Bilibid since the prison had better sanitary facilities.
 When they got there they found it had been looted and much of their personnel effects were gone.
 They received their first American food that morning which was canned ham and eggs, cereal milk, K biscuits, butter, jam, and coffee with milk and sugar.
 The former POWs who were seriously ill and needed better medical treatment were sent to Santo Tomas on February 9.
 On the 10th, more men were sent there while those men not able to make the trip were sent to Quezon Institute with the remainder transferred to the 12th Replacement Battalion.

 The former POWs were taken to a rest area where they remained for ten days.
 At that time, Kitch was assigned to the 12th Replacement Battalion which was made up of liberated POWs.
 At the end of ten days, the POWs boarded the S.S.
-Monterey which arrived at San Francisco on March 16, 1945.
+Monterey which arrived in San Francisco on March 16, 1945.
 Upon arriving there, the POWs were taken to Letterman General Hospital but it is not known how long he stayed there.
 After returning home, he learned from his sister that both his parents had died while he was POW.
 In his mother’s case, just one day before he was liberated.

 He was transferred to Borden General Hospital in Chickasha, Oklahoma.
 During this time, he was given furloughs home but had to return to the hospital.
 Kitch remained in the hospital for about five months.

-At some point, he married May Lou Gregory and received a 90 day leave home.
+At some point, he married May Lou Gregory and received a 90-day leave home.
 Kitch became the father of a son and spent the rest of his life in Oklahoma.
 According to his family, his health never really recovered from his time as a POW.

-After the war, Kitch worked at various jobs.
+After the war, Kitch worked various jobs.
 He became a wheat farmer, raised Hereford cattle, drove heavy equipment, and ran a milk distributorship.
 He also contracted to extend runways at Clinton-Sherman Air Force Base.

 Cecil W. Kitchens passed away on November 18, 1967, in Sayre, Oklahoma, and was buried at Sayre-Doxey Cemetery, in Sayre.